tmuxinator/tmuxinator/README.md

 ## History
 ###v.
 0.4.0
+* Does not crash if given an invalid yaml file format. report it and exit gracefully.
-* removed clunky scripts & shell aliases (Thanks to Dane O'Connor)
+* Removed clunky scripts & shell aliases (Thanks to Dane O'Connor)
-* config files are now rendered JIT (Thanks to Dane O'Connor)
+* Config files are now rendered JIT (Thanks to Dane O'Connor)
-* can now start sessions from cli (Thanks to Dane O'Connor)
+* Can now start sessions from cli (Thanks to Dane O'Connor)

 ###v.
 0.3.0
-* added pre command (Thanks to Ian Yang)
+* Added pre command (Thanks to Ian Yang)
-* added multiple pre command (Thanks to Bjørn Arild Mæland)
+* Added multiple pre command (Thanks to Bjørn Arild Mæland)
-* using tmux set default-path for project root
+* Using tmux set default-path for project root
-* new aliases
+* New aliases

 ###v.
 0.2.0
 * added pane support (Thanks to Aaron Spiegel)